 How Funds Are Used

-30 years of service to wildlife 1986-2016
+Over 35 years of service to wildlife

-41% Wildlife Rescue, Information and Education
+40% Wildlife Rescue, Information and Education

-WIRES receive hundreds of thousands of calls that result in tens of thousands rescue requests each year.
-WIRES Rescue Office operates 365 days a year, working with WIRES volunteers in 27 branches, WIRES rescue van, hundreds of incredible vets and caring community members to assist native animals in distress.
+WIRES receive hundreds of thousands of calls that result in tens of thousands of rescue requests each year.
+WIRES Rescue Office operates 365 days a year, working with WIRES volunteers in 28 branches, WIRES rescue van, hundreds of incredible vets, other wildlife rescue organisations and caring community members to assist native animals in distress.

-22% Volunteer Training and Support
+21% Volunteer Training and Support

-There is a lot of work in involved in managing a large volunteer team which includes providing ongoing support for queries, recruiting and training new volunteers, advanced training for existing volunteers, managing volunteer WHS (work, health and safety) and providing insurance to cover all volunteers for their rescue and care activities.
-Our wildlife training is increasingly being sought now by other organisations as well and we intend to expand our training services in the future.
+There is a lot of work involved in managing a large volunteer team which includes providing ongoing support for queries, recruiting and training new volunteers, advanced training for existing volunteers, managing volunteer WHS (work, health and safety) and providing insurance to cover all volunteers for their rescue and care activities.
+WIRES wildlife training is increasingly being sought by other organisations as well and we intend to expand our training services in the future.

-14% Wildlife Food, Treatment and Equipment
+19% Wildlife Food, Treatment and Equipment

 Without fundraising WIRES could not continue the rescue and care services we currently provide and we would be unable to grow to help more animals in the future.
 WIRES receives minimal government funding through grants and no funding is guaranteed, which is why we are reliant on the generosity of the community for over 95% of our funding.

-9% Finance, IT, Admin and Management
+7% Finance, IT, Admin and Management

 WIRES wildlife rescue and care licence is issued by NSW NPWS (National Parks and Wildlife Service Inc.).
 As Australia's largest wildlife rescue organisation we are dedicated to growth to help more native animals in need and we focus on the continuous improvement of our systems and processes to increase our sustainability and effectiveness.